vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/data-initialization.md

 ---

-In general, for most of products, it's good enough to load all translations and patterns one time in root module when the application starts, but for some special requirements, such like: isolated translation for feature module or using lazy module to enhance performance, please refer to [Isolated feature module](https://ngx.eng.vmware.com/@vmw/ngx-vip/isolated-module/documentation) and [Lazy Load Module](https://ngx.eng.vmware.com/@vmw/ngx-vip/lazy-load/documentation).
-VIP client provides two ways to load i18n data and initialize the services in root module:
+In general, for most of products, it's good enough to load all translations and patterns one time in root module when the application starts, but for some special requirements, such like: isolated translation for feature module or using lazy module to enhance performance, please refer to [Isolated feature module](https://ngx.eng.vmware.com/@vmw/ngx-vip/isolated-module/documentation) and [Lazy Load Module](https://ngx.eng.vmware.com/@vmw/ngx-vip/lazy-load/documentation). singleton client provides two ways to load i18n data and initialize the services in root module:

 ##### **Blocking loading**

-Get the translations from an VIP service API and keep it ready before the application renders the page.
+Get the translations from an singleton service API and keep it ready before the application renders the page.

 **Pros**: There is no race condition when UI rendering, the page will be rendered only when the translations are settled. <br/>